palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

 loadocdelections
 ~~~~~~~~~~~~~~~~

-Load data extracted from scraped and raw data snapshot into OCD elections models.
+Load OCD elections models with raw/scraped CAL-ACCESS data.
+A component of the master ``processcalaccessdata`` command.

 This command runs the following management commands, in order: